-Figure 98.
+Figure 102.
 Example of NIC Configuration

 - RNRP is used to supervise the communication between the connectivity server and PU410.
 The detection time for lost communication will increase from 4s to at least 30s if RNRP is not configured correctly.
 No additional RNRP configuration is required when the default implicit configuration of RNRP is used. - The communication status is reported by MasterBus 300 RTA Management service provider object in Service structure.
 Use the Service Event List and System Status Viewer to see actual status. - If the default implicit configuration of RNRP is modified, an explicit configuration of RNRP must be added for the PU410 connection.
-Configure "Network area" to 10 and "Network area local" to 1 if the default IP addresses for PU410 are used. - The IP address and subnet mask of PU410 can be modified by a tool, but this is required only if Network area 10 (NetId 172.16.40.0) is already used in the connectivity server (refer to Modify IP address of PU410 on page 263).
+Configure "Network area" to 10 and "Network area local" to 1 if the default IP addresses for PU410 are used.

+• The IP address and subnet mask of PU410 can be modified by a tool, but this is required only if Network area 10 (NetId 172.16.40.0) is already used in the connectivity server (refer to Modify IP address of PU410 on page 268).

-RNRP requires the IP address of the first port of PU410 to always start with 172.16.
+RNRP requires the IP address of the first port of PU410 to always start with 172.16 (in PU410 FW version 1.0.1.0 and earlier).
 The default IP addresses of PU410 are restored by pressing and holding down the reset switch of PU410 for about 20 seconds until the yellow IP LED is lit.